schultjw/03_Queue_Lab/README.md

 4. Working, I'm unsure of how to calculate this exactly but I believe based on the example from the book it is  O(n) time.
 5. Working, both the grow method and destructor call the delete[] operator.
 6. Working, easiest method in the homework.
 (Which Dr. Brinkman was kind enough to give us)
 7. I believe both are working.
-Remove definitely works, but for the add method I was unsure of how to exactly use try and catch blocks, and what exceptions to catch.
+Remove definitely works, but for the add method I was unsure of what exactly to throw and when, and what exceptions to look for.
 But I believe both are technically working.
 8. Working, based on the logic from the book and the fact that I had all successful tests I'm fairly certain this is correct.

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.